-What makes the Aboriginal form of the Shamanic Journey different from other forms?
+What makes the Aboriginal form of the Shamanic Journey different from other states?
 Could it hold the key to things like astral projection and time travel?

 Many forms of Shamanic Journey exist around the world.
-They are a doorway to the spirit world using the imagination.
-Most forms use creative visualization techniques and the imaginary landscape of the upper and lower worlds.
-They see these worlds as mirrors and symbols for what occurs in normal reality, and these more conventional processes exist on the Australian continent as well.
+They are a doorway to the spirit world using imagination and creative visualization techniques.
+It’s a combination that opens the imaginary landscape of the subconscious mind into upper and lower worlds.
+They see these worlds as mirrors and symbols for what occurs in ordinary reality, and these more conventional processes exist on the Australian continent as well.

 In this state, the practitioner projects their consciousness through time.
-This is the essence of time travel or astral projection.
+It is this projection of awareness that is the essence of time travel or astral projection.
 Somehow these pioneers of consciousness have a way to leap forward or backward in time.
-They can accurately describe events outside their scope of travel thousands of miles away on other continents.
+They can accurately describe events thousands of miles away on other continents.

 The Shamanic Journey is a separate state of consciousness.
-It is the foundation and key process of Shamanism.
-This “spiritual technology” opens a doorway to a unique state of consciousness.
-Michael Harner (2) is an anthropologist and author.
-He calls this state, “The Shamanic State of Consciousness” (SSC).
-In this state the brainwaves are the theta-wave are around 4 to 7Hz.
+It is the foundation of Shamanism.
+This “spiritual technology” opens a doorway to a unique consciousness state Michael Harner (2) calls the state “The Shamanic State of Consciousness” (SSC).
+In this state, the brainwaves are in the theta-wave range between 4 to 7Hz.

 SCC is similar to another non-ordinary state known as transcendental consciousness.
-SCC can heal the mind, body, and spirit or, just to explore.
-It is one of the primary “spiritual technologies” of humankind transcending all cultures.
+SCC can heal the mind, body, and spirit or explore.
+It is one of the primary “spiritual technologies” of humankind, transcending all cultures.
 It’s a separate state of awareness.
 It differs from our default states of waking, sleeping, and dreaming.

 Time Travel and Astral Projection